About Fulbright Germany

 About the Fulbright Program

-The Fulbright Program was initiated by US Senator James William Fulbright (*1905, †1995) to promote mutual understanding between the United States and partner countries around the world through academic and cultural exchange, according to the motto: "We turn nations into people".
+The Fulbright Program was initiated by US Senator James William Fulbright (*1905, †1995) to promote mutual understanding between the US and partner countries around the world through academic and cultural exchange, according to the motto: "We turn nations into people".

 A few key figures

 Today, more than 160 partner countries participate in the worldwide Fulbright exchange, including Germany which joined in 1952.
-In nearly 50 partner countries permanent Fulbright Commissions, along with the German-American Fulbright Commission (Fulbright Germany) in Berlin, organize the exchange with the United States.
+In nearly 50 partner countries permanent Fulbright Commissions, along with Fulbright Germany in Berlin, organize exchange with the US.
 To date, Fulbright Germany has supported more than 40,000 Germans and Americans.
-With up to 700 scholarships annually for study, research, teaching, and continuing education in the US and Germany, Fulbright Germany actively advances the dialogue between the two countries.
+With up to 700 scholarships annually for study, research, teaching, and continuing education in the US and Germany, Fulbright Germany actively advances dialogue between the two countries.
 Each year, around 8,000 US and international scholars participate in the global Fulbright exchange program.
-Since its inception in 1946, more than 400,000 scholars have been sponsored, 62 of whom later received the Nobel Prize and 95 the Pulitzer Prize.
+Since its inception in 1946, more than 400,000 scholars have been sponsored, 62 of whom later received the Nobel Prize and 96 the Pulitzer Prize.

 Our commitment